rajeevkmenon4u/Module20-Final_Capstone-EDA/Readme.md

-# Capstone Project : Clasification Problem
+# Capstone Project : Classification  Problem
 **Overview**: The objective of the project is to develop a classification model that predicts which bank customers are likely to close their accounts.
 Additionally, the study aims to identify and analyze the key factors contributing to customer attrition.
 ### Problem 1: Understanding the Data
 To gain a better understanding of the data, Analysing the data and performing EDA.